Dhanvantree

 Key Features of Preferential Shares

-3. Limited Voting Rights: Preferential shareholders typically have limited or no voting rights compared to common shareholders, allowing them to focus on income generation rather than corporate governance.
+3. No Voting Rights: Most have limited or no voting rights, allowing shareholders to focus on income generation rather than corporate governance.

 Considerations for Investors